 Mr. Lim Chen Herng was appointed to the Board on 8 July 2015.

-MR. LIM CHEN HERNG He graduated with a Bachelor of Science (Honours) in Business Management from Royal Holloway and Bedford New College, University of London, United Kingdom in 2008.
-He has been with the family business since his graduation, with management exposure in the property development, construction, finance, oil & gas and plantation sectors.
-He also sits on the Board of several private limited companies, most notably the master developer Iskandar Waterfront Holdings Sdn Bhd, one of the Alternate Director substantial shareholders of Iskandar Waterfront City Berhad.
-At present, he is to Tan Sri Dato' the Group Executive Director of Iskandar Waterfront Holdings Sdn Bhd where he Lim Kang Hoo oversees the Group's business development, financial performance, investment, divestment and other business ventures.
-Besides, he is also sitting on the Board 🕅 Malaysian of Knusford Berhad and acting as alternate director to Tan Sri Dato' Lim Kang Hoo Male in PLS Plantations Berhad, both of which are public companies listed on the Main Market of Bursa Malaysia Securities Berhad. °© Age 34
+He graduated with a Degree in Business Management from Royal Holloway, University of London in 2008.
+He has been with the family business since 2008, with management exposure in the property development, construction, finance and oil & gas industry.

+He also sits on the Board of several private limited companies, most notably the master developer Iskandar Waterfront Holdings Sdn Bhd, one of the substantial shareholders of Iskandar Waterfront City Berhad.
+At present, he is the Group Executive Director of Iskandar Waterfront Holdings Sdn Bhd where he oversees the business development and investment for the Group.
+Besides, he is also sitting on the Board of Knusford Berhad and acting as an alternate director of PLS Plantations Berhad.